 We decided to make a Wells Submission, arguing that the conduct alleged against our individual client, if true, was minor, and had been addressed in previous exchange investigations, without any enforcement proceedings.
 We also argued that the use of the Wells Notices to justify the Staff’s use of resources in the investigation of my client’s former employer was simply wrong, and that proceeding against the individual brokers was a further waste of the Staff’s time and resources, with no corresponding benefit to the goals of the Commission or the protection of the investing public.
 The SEC ultimately agreed, and no proceedings were commenced.

-In another investigation, the NASD decided to commence proceedings against a firm and its top producers for violation of an new, and unwritten, interpretation of the 5% Markup Policy and the so-called â€œProceeds Ruleâ€.
-Our submission was a lengthy and detailed analysis of the rule, and policy behind the rule, the failure of the Staff and NASD to notify any market participant of the new interpretation.
+In another investigation, the NASD, FINRA’s predecessor decided to commence proceedings against a firm and its top producers for violation of a new, and unwritten, interpretation of the 5% Markup Policy and the so-called â€œProceeds Ruleâ€.
+Our submission was a lengthy and detailed analysis of the rule, and policy behind the rule, the failure of the Staff and the NASD to notify any market participant of the new interpretation.
 We also argued that the firm and the brokers were following stated NASD policy in calculating markups and commissions.
 There were factual arguments, but those were designed to show that the alleged violations were not intentional, or significant in context.